PlebsNet/sounded/README.md

 Sounded is a lightweight, theme-aware sound system for React and Next.js apps.
 It provides subtle UI feedback using hover and click sounds, with full support for dark/light themes, mute toggles, and accessibility-friendly enhancements.

-- 🔊 Click and hover sounds via a single `<Sounded />` wrapper
-- 🎨 Theme-based sound packs for dark/light modes
+## 🧩 What It Does

+- Provides global configuration for UI sound effects
+- Cleanly integrates with React components using a simple `<Sounded>` wrapper
+- Enables dark/light theme–specific sound sets
-- 🔇 Global mute toggle with persistence
+- Global mute toggle with persistence
+- One-shot AudioContext support
+- Offers a persistent mute toggle with `localStorage` support
+- Works with any interactive component (`button`, `div`, `a`, etc.)
-- ⚡️ Fast, typed, and Tailwind-compatible
+- Fast, typed, and Tailwind-compatible

+### ⚠️ Notes

+- Works seamlessly in Next.js App Router
+- Minimal runtime overhead
+- Requires client-only usage (`'use client'`)
+- Not SSR-compatible (by design)
+- Must wrap interactive elements manually (or abstract with design system)

 ---